Research Fleet Live

 other tools miss.

 Deception Check deploys LLM-powered adaptive honeypots that think like attackers and respond like real systems.
-Built for the places nothing else can reach — federal, critical-infrastructure, OT, and air-gapped environments where cloud security tools simply cannot deploy.
+Designed for the places nothing else can reach, being priced for organizations that need affordable defensive technologies including small businesses and local municipalities.

 attacker@botnet:~$ ssh admin@10.0.0.42